 10 Influential Chicago Latinas You Need to Know

 Chicago is home to many amazing things (culture, sports, and most importantly food!), but what stands out the most is the people.
 Mix the New York City hustle mindset with midwestern generosity and you get a unique kind of person: a Chicagoan.
 The best part of Chicago is its rich and diverse Latinx community, which is nearly 30 percent of Chicago’s population.
 Among them are some of the most dynamic and fierce Latinas who exhibit the characteristics of true change-makers.
 From community activists to venture capitalists, Chicago’s leading Latinas are influencing innovation and transformation within the community and beyond.
 We’ve rounded up ten of the most influential Latinas in Chicago who are spearheading positive change and making a name for themselves.
-If you’re not familiar with these change-makers yet you soon will be, because their influence and impact will only grow stronger through the decades.
+If you’re not familiar with these change makers yet you soon will be, because their influence and impact will only grow stronger through the decades.

 1. Tanya Lozano